york-cs-dams/practicals/habitable_programs/tools/clones/README.md

 ## Improving the clone detection tool

-When running the initial implemenation of `clones` on more realistic projects, it becomes apparent that it often reports false postivies (i.e., fragments of text that are not code clones, or that are not interesting code clones).
+When running the initial implementation of `clones` on more realistic projects, it becomes apparent that it often reports false positives (i.e., fragments of text that are not code clones, or that are not interesting code clones).
 For example, running `vado clones detect adamantium` will return lots of fragments that return comments and common Ruby keywords.
 Let's fix this...

 The most reliable way to remove comments from Ruby source code is to use the Ruby parser to build an AST (which strips away comments by default) and then to use the unparser to pretty print the AST.
 The `Source` file provides a `normalized_source` method that strips comments using these technique.
-To make use of this, simply change line 20 of `tools/clones/lib/clone_detector.rb` to read: `.flat_map { |other_file| clones_between(file.normalized_source, other_file.normalized_source) }`.
+To make use of this, simply change line 20 of `./habitable_programs/tools/clones/lib/clone_detector.rb` to read: `.flat_map { |other_file| clones_between(file.normalized_source, other_file.normalized_source) }`.
 Once the `clones` tool ignores comments, it will identify fewer clones for adamantium:

 ```sh
 > vado clones detect adamantium